 If you are suffering from chronic, acute, or traumatic spine pain, WVU Medicine Brain and Spine can help.
 Most problems can be addressed with non-surgical treatments – sometimes called non-operative or conservative therapies.
 However, there are times when surgery is the only treatment.

 Many factors can lead to spine injury – including aging, incorrect body mechanics, trauma, and structural abnormalities – causing back pain and other symptoms, such as leg pain or weakness.

 Conservative therapy involves a trial of non-operative treatment.
 Examples are physical therapy, pain medication, or bracing.
 The trial period varies, but six weeks to six months is typical.

 If non-surgical treatment does not relieve symptoms, surgery may be recommended.
 Surgery is considered when the healthcare team can determine the source of pain, such as a herniated disc, scoliosis, or spinal stenosis.

 WVU Medicine Brain and Spine uses a team approach to diagnose and treat chronic back pain.
-Dr. Caruso and his team are happy to help you gather information and encourage you to take your time making an informed decision that will fit with your lifestyle and physical activity level.
+Our team is happy to help you gather information and encourage you to take your time making an informed decision that will fit with your lifestyle and physical activity level.

 Below are some of the conditions we treat and treatments we offer.